 Parents and educators have a world of choices when it comes to teaching computer science and programming.
 It can be overwhelming when you start searching for resources for your child!
-What are the best programming languages for kids?
+What are the best kids coding languages?

 What’s the best place to start?
 It all depends on your child’s age, previous coding experience, and interests.